dask/dask/docs/source/debugging.rst

 ------------------------

 Not all errors present themselves as Exceptions.
-For example in a distributed systems workers may die unexpectedly or your computation may be unreasonably slow due to inter-worker communication or scheduler overhead or one of several other issues.
+For example in a distributed system workers may die unexpectedly or your computation may be unreasonably slow due to inter-worker communication or scheduler overhead or one of several other issues.
 Getting feedback about what's going on can help to identify both failures and general performance bottlenecks.